 Often when I wake up in the middle of the night I will plug my headphones in and turn on one of these meditation apps and before I know it I’m back in a restful state and asleep; sometimes I won’t wake again until morning.

-I find that when I'm using meditation regularly, I sleep better, and staying calmer during the day.
+I find that when I’m using meditation regularly, I sleep better and stay calmer during the day.

 These apps will typically allow you to choose to play a meditation once or have it repeat.
 Often, when I’ve chosen the latter I will wake up in the morning to find that it is still playing and I’ve slept right through it.
 I also find that when I use these meditations to help me sleep I wake up in a more restful state with less anxiety.

 I will also use meditation during the day to help calm my nerves when I’m feeling anxious or stressed.
 A simple 15-minute meditation really helps clear the mind and leaves me refreshed, focused, and ready to face the day again.
 This decreased stress during the day may also contribute to the reduced insomnia later.

 Proper sleep is associated with increased production, higher quality of life, improved cognitive functioning, improved life satisfaction and happiness, and decreased inflammation (Irwin, et al., 2013).